LLNL/RAJA/docs/sphinx/user_guide/tutorial/matrix_transpose_local_array.rst

 .. literalinclude:: ../../../../examples/tut_matrix-transpose-local-array.cpp
                    :lines: 245-285

-There are two main differences as consequence of spcifying lambda arguments through lambda statements.
+As a consequence of specifying lambda arguments, there are two main differences.
 On the policy side, it no longer becomes necessary to use ``RAJA::ForICount`` as offsets are specified as arguments through lambda statements.
 Furthermore, place holder values are no longer necessary

 The file ``RAJA/examples/tut_matrix-transpose-local-array.cpp`` contains the complete working example code for the examples described in this section along